emorydunn/CaptureOneScripts/README.md

 | add_suffix                      |           23+ |                |
 | crop_to_ratio                   |           23+ |                |

+If you find these scripts useful please consider sponsoring the project, a lot of time and effort has gone into writing and maintaining the scripts.

 ## Installation

 Run `install.command`, which will copy the scripts to `~/Library/Scripts/Capture One Scripts` and set up the keyboard shortcuts.